-Numbered Lives debuted in fall 2018 from MIT Press.
+Numbered Lives came out with MIT University Press in 2019.
 Using a two part structure to historicize the counting of life and death in Britain and the United States, Numbered Lives is a much needed history of the role of colonial, corporate, and religious thinking in our modern quantified lives.
 Two major media, pedometers and mortality tables, are featured in this wide-ranging trans-Atlantic media history.

 If we can’t see the ethical stakes (+ power relations) in digital archives we are going to do violence.
 Do better.
 Born of frustration and still very much a work in progress (gotta get the kids to school)…I have much more to include and I welcome your suggestions via twitter @profwernimont #justDigitalArchives or my ASU .edu email.
 Readings #Archivessowhite Introduction and Bibliography, Issues and Advocacy Research Posts https://issuesandadvocacy.wordpress.com/2016/04/18/archivessowhite-intro-bibliography/ Elvia Arroyo-Ramirez, […]